sacketty/abriva/README.md

 The result MAC digest is included with the optional `hash` and `ext` values:

 ```
-Server-Authorization: Hawk mac="XIJRsMl/4oL+nn+vKoeVZPdCHXB4yJkNnBbTbHFZUYE=", hash="f9cDF/TDm7TkYRLnGwRMfeDzT6LixQVLvrIKhh0vgmM=", ext="response-specific"
+Server-Authorization: Abriva mac="XIJRsMl/4oL+nn+vKoeVZPdCHXB4yJkNnBbTbHFZUYE=", hash="f9cDF/TDm7TkYRLnGwRMfeDzT6LixQVLvrIKhh0vgmM=", ext="response-specific"
 ```

 ## Browser Support and Considerations

 A browser script is provided for including using a `<script>` tag in [lib/browser.js](/lib/browser.js).
-It's also a [component](http://component.io/hueniverse/hawk).
+It's also a [component](http://component.io/hueniverse/abriva).

-**Hawk** relies on the _Server-Authorization_ and _WWW-Authenticate_ headers in its response to communicate with the client.
+**Abriva** relies on the _Server-Authorization_ and _WWW-Authenticate_ headers in its response to communicate with the client.
 Therefore, in case of CORS requests, it is important to consider sending _Access-Control-Expose-Headers_ with the value _"WWW-Authenticate, Server-Authorization"_ on each response from your server.
 As explained in the [specifications](http://www.w3.org/TR/cors/#access-control-expose-headers-response-header), it will indicate that these headers can safely be accessed by the client (using getResponseHeader() on the XmlHttpRequest object).
 Otherwise you will be met with a
 ["simple response header"](http://www.w3.org/TR/cors/#simple-response-header) which excludes these fields and would prevent the
-Hawk client from authenticating the requests.You can read more about the why and how in this [article](http://www.html5rocks.com/en/tutorials/cors/#toc-adding-cors-support-to-the-server)
+Abriva client from authenticating the requests.You can read more about the why and how in this [article](http://www.html5rocks.com/en/tutorials/cors/#toc-adding-cors-support-to-the-server)

 # Single URI Authorization

 There are cases in which limited and short-term access to a protected resource is granted to a third party which does not have access to the shared credentials.
-For example, displaying a protected image on a web page accessed by anyone. **Hawk** provides limited support for such URIs in the form of a _bewit_ - a URI query parameter appended to the request URI which contains the necessary credentials to authenticate the request.
+For example, displaying a protected image on a web page accessed by anyone. **Abriva** provides limited support for such URIs in the form of a _bewit_ - a URI query parameter appended to the request URI which contains the necessary credentials to authenticate the request.